 My family loves mashed potatoes and gravy, but sometimes I want to serve them with a meal that doesn’t include gravy.
-That is where seasoned mashed potatoes enters the picture.
+That is where seasoned cheddar mashed potatoes enters the picture.

 Garlic mashed is a standard that I usually go to, but I recently wanted something different to go with the garlic rosemary pork loin.
 I didn’t want garlic potatoes since the meat was seasoned with garlic.
 So I thought why not cheddar mashed potatoes?

 This is what I came up with and they are delicious.
 The sharper the cheddar the better in my book, but any cheddar will work just fine.
 Now there is garlic in these potatoes.
-However, he garlic is definitely not center stage with these, it just adds to the flavor.
+However, the garlic is definitely not center stage with these, it just adds to the flavor.

-They were intended on being toped with chives, but when I went to the grocery store, they were out.
+They were intended on being topped with chives, but when I went to the grocery store, they were out.
 I didn’t have time to try another store.
 They would have been a great addition, but I just topped them with more cheese instead!

 - 2 lbs. red, yukon, or russet potatoes, peeled and cut into 2 inch pieces